NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 //     - Ex: N-Body with Barnes-Hut and Oct-tree binary space partitioning #sym.arrow.l approximation!
 //   - Parallel in time integration algorithms have been created to speed up calculations without making approximations

-// - Outline
-//   - @sec:Background covers the fundamental ideas needed to put this work into context
-//     - @sec:EOM covers initial value problems, energy drift and symplectic integrators, and computational methods such as iterative and multiple-shooting algorithms.
-//     - @sec:hpc covers the basics of multithreading and GPU computing, and multiprocessing and distributed computing.
-//   - @sec:methods covers the core of this work, including first presenting and interpreting the Parareal algorithm in such as way that a high-performance implemenation is a natural extension
-//     - @sec:Parareal presents the Parareal algorithm in a way such that the following implementation is a natural extension.
-//     - @sec:pahpc presents how the scalable version of the PA can be implemnted to use GPU and distributed computing
-//   - @sec:analysis covers analysis of this implementation including that of numerical effects, time and space complexity, and the speedup factor.
-//   - @sec:conclusion concludes this work, including reflections on gaps and proposing areas on which future work could begin.

 At the time of writing, a computer can add two numbers in about a nanosecond (or $10^(-9)$ seconds).
 Naively extending this, a computer then should take 2 nanoseconds to add a number to the result of an addition of two numbers.
 Thus three nanoseconds are needed to perform three of these additions, and so on.
 Considering an actual computer needs to perform many operations that are not directly related to computing the sum of number the user gives it (e.g. running the operating system), these calculations will take (much) more time.
 Nevertheless, the fact remains that because the result of an addition is needed for the following computation, these operations must be executed sequentially.
 This constraint means that, for (literally) an astronomical number of additions, the time needed for the full calculation to complete might itself be, astronomical.

 The procedure just described is not too disimilar than what occurs in _Euler's method_, which is an incredibly simple technique for approximating the solution to a differential equation.
 The main idea of this method (as considered in physics) is to produce the value of some physical quantity at some time given its value at a previous time, how that quantity changes over time, and how much time has passed.
 In fact, this procedure is composed of only two arithermetic executions: an addition, and a multiplication.
 While this time may be "small" for even billions of executions of the Euler method, what if more are needed?